exercism/v3/languages/elixir/exercises/concept/conditionals/.meta/design.md

 - Pattern matching.
 - Function overloading.
-- `case` function.
+- `case` control flow structures.
 - Converstion of string to atoms.

 ## Concepts

 The Concepts this exercise unlocks are:

-- `conditionals`: know of the existence of the `cond` function; know how to use boolean expressions to control flow;
+- `conditionals`: know of the existence of the `cond` control flow structure; know how to use boolean expressions to control flow;
 - `atoms`: know how to use `atom` values.

 ## Prequisites